Back to blog

 Timeouts are part of the contract

 Every network call needs a timeout.
-This includes the public API, internal HTTP calls, database queries, Redis calls, search calls, queue publish calls, and object storage calls.
-Anything that waits on another system needs a deadline.
+The public API, internal HTTP calls, database queries, Redis calls, search calls, queue publishes, object storage reads.
+Anything that waits on another system deserves a deadline.

 def get_profile(user_id, request_deadline):